 The first of its kind and a truly remarkable feat of engineering, a transparent swimming pool spans between two apartment buildings ten storeys in the air.

-The side walls form deep beams capable of spanning the length of the pool, while carrying the weight of the water, and dealing with water pressure and wind loads.
+The pool structure has a clear span of 14m between the buildings.
+The side walls form deep beams capable of spanning this distance whilst carrying the weight of the water, as well as resisting the water pressure on the sides and wind loads.

-In collaboration with US polymer technologists, we have designed a bonded acrylic structure, resulting in less intrusive joints and connections and greater transparency.
-The refractive index of acrylic, being closer to that of water, will also produce much less distortion when viewed from in the water or from outside.
+A bonded acrylic structure offers less intrusive joints and connections and greater transparency.
+The refractive index of acrylic, close to the value for water, will also result in much less distortion when viewing through the water or from outside.